buzaturadu/stuff/pfsense_install.md

 ## VM specs for pfSense

-In order to have good performance with the virtual router
+In order to have good performance with the virtual router the VM should have enough resources.
+We chose next specs

+-

 # Synchronization